jordanful/Promptspot/README.md

-# Hotelbot Rails
+# PromptSpot

-This is a Rails 7 application that manages prompts for the HotelBot prototype.
+This is a Rails 7 application that manages and tests prompts and inputs.

 ## Getting Started